-If you would like to share your experience of carers in Hertfordshire, please get in touch with our communications team, who will be happy to hear from you.
-Please call the office on 01992 58 69 69 or email
+If you would like to share your experience of carers in Hertfordshire, please get in touch with our Communications team, who will be happy to hear from you.
+Please contact the office or email email@example.com

 “My caring role has changed over the years.
 When my daughter lived in the family home, my wife and I took her to health appointments, arranged support for her, and did the things parents do such as preparing meals and providing emotional support.
 Since my daughter has been in supported accommodation the paid carers there arrange health appointments if she needs them.
 We provide emotional support and look after her affairs and interests.

 The COVID-19 pandemic changed our situation too, we couldn’t have our daughter to stay with us one weekend a month like we did pre-pandemic, which was hard.
 However, she had her first weekend visit in five months at the start of June, which was great and hopefully we can continue these.

 Some of the day services and charities like Carers in Hertfordshire and Watford Mencap have been beneficial to the family over the years.
 I found out about Carers in Hertfordshire about 10 years ago and started attending the meetings for people caring for someone with a learning disability.
 I have got a lot out of the meetings – information to help me in my caring role and hearing from other people in a similar situation.
 You can share information and experiences and support each other.
 Then in 2014, I became a Carer Representative on the Learning Disability Partnership Board.
 I was a ‘rep’ for three years.
 I found it good being able to contribute to discussions around services for people with learning disabilities and their carers with people from organisations that pay for or provide them.
 It was a chance to try and secure improvements and have carers’ voices heard, and represent the interests of people who cannot speak for themselves.